David Puth

-David Puth is an American financial services executive.
-He was named chief executive officer of Centre in 2020.
-Centre governs the technology, policy, compliance, audit and reserve standards for USD Coin (USDC), the fastest growing dollar-based digital currency in the world.
+David Puth is an American financial services executive who has held senior positions at several financial service companies.
+He was chief executive officer of USD Coin (USDC) standards body, Centre from 2020 until Centre was absorbed by Circle.
+Between 1988 and 2007, he worked at J.P.
+Morgan where he served in a variety of senior global leadership roles.

-Puth is a former member of the New York Federal Reserve Foreign Exchange Committee, the Bank of England Joint Standing Committee and former Chairman of the Bank of International Settlements' Market Participants Group where he led the foreign exchange (FX) market's input to the development of a single global code of conduct covering the FX market.
+Puth is a former member of the New York Federal Reserve Foreign Exchange Committee, the Bank of England Joint Standing Committee and former chairman of the Bank of International Settlements' Market Participants Group where he led the foreign exchange (FX) market's input to the development of a single global code of conduct covering the FX market.

 Puth was a member of the Foreign Exchange Committee, sponsored by the Federal Reserve Bank of New York, which he chaired from 1992 to 2002.

 Education

 Puth studied Political Science and Government at Tufts University in Boston, graduating with a Bachelor of Arts degree in 1979.

 Career

-Puth's career spans more than three decades in financial markets, including 19 years at J.P.
+Puth spent 19 years at J.P.
 Morgan where he served in a variety of senior global leadership roles with oversight of the bank's FX, interest rate derivatives, commodities and emerging markets businesses.

-Puth spent more than 19 years at J.P.
+He worked at J.P.
 Morgan from 1988 to 2007.
 He held several senior roles at the bank including Global Head of Currencies and Commodities until November 15, 2006.
 He also served as a managing director and was a member of J.P.
 Morgan Chase' Executive Committee.

 In 2008, Puth joined State Street as Executive Vice President and Head of Global Markets where he oversaw sales, trading and investment research across multiple asset classes.
 He was also responsible for Currenex, Sate Street's electronic foreign exchange brokerage arm.